 The sticks are removable and can be stored inside the radio for easy transportation.
 The DJI FPV remote controller V2 is powered by an 1S 2600mAh battery, and it can be charged via the USB-C port.
 Battery life is about 9 hours per full charge.

-You can also use this new motion controller instead of the traditional 2-stick remote.
-This has to be purchased separately.
-We are still waiting patiently on more info regarding this new remote, but they promise a more natural and intuitive connection between the pilot and the drone, makes it easy to learn and fly.
+At the same time, DJI released this new motion controller as well for the DJI FPV drone as an alternative to the traditional two-stick remote.
+This has to be purchased separately, but it promises a more natural and intuitive connection between the pilot and the drone, makes it easy to learn and fly for new pilots to FPV drones.

 Features of the DJI FPV Drone